neutrons/hyspecppt/docs/source/design/hyspecpptclasses.rst

 HyspecPPT Model
 +++++++++++++++

 The HyspecPPTModel encapsulates the backend functionality.
-It maintains one object: sample (Sample) that has all the valid-calculated values.
+It maintains one object: sample (Sample) that has all the valid values.
 The object fields are updated every time there are new valid values received from the user (front end).

 .. mermaid::